typedb-osi/typedb-cti/README.md

 [MITRE ATT&CK](https://github.com/mitre-attack/attack-stix-data) is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.

-TypeDB Data - CTI includes a migrator to load MITRE ATT&CK STIX and serves as an example datasets to quickly start exploring the knowledge graph.
+TypeDB Data - CTI includes a migrator to load MITRE ATT&CK STIX and serves as an example datasets to quickly start exploring this threat intelligence database.

 ## Installation